allisonburtch/Critical-Theory-of-Technology/syllabus.md

 ## Week 6 - Internet of Things
 * Friday, November 14th, 1pm
+* Bruce Sterling, "The Epic Struggle of the Internet of Things"

+## Week 7 - Privacy and Surveillance
+* Friday, November 21st, 1pm

 ## Week 7 - Political Change and Riots
-* Friday, November 21st, 1pm
+* Friday, November 28th, 1pm (This is Thanksgiving weekend - perhaps we should reschedule this to an earlier day?)
+	* Jean Baudrillard
-	* Baudrillard, Badiou
+	* Alan Badiou
 	* Critical Art Ensemble

 ##Weeks 8 - 10